dshorthouse/dina-image-upload/README.md

   - reads the `metadata.yml` file
   - creates an object store metadata entry
   - uploads the files to the bucket
-  - verifies the SHA1 post-upload for the CR2 or the NEF
+  - verifies the SHA1 post-upload for the CR2 or the NEF (optional, if `--validate` was passed to `loader.rb`)
   - `puts` a response that `qsub.sh` receives, which writes to a log file in `logs/` or an error file in `errors/`

 ## Log Files

-Given a --directory like `/isilon/ottawa-rdc-htds/2021_01/data_20210113` passed to `./loader.rb`, a success log is written to `logs/` named like `isilon-ottawa-rdc-htds-2021_01-data_20210113.txt` and an error log is written to `errors/` named like `isilon-ottawa-rdc-htds-2021_01-data_20210113-errors.txt` (if there are any).
-These will increase in number with every new --directory passed.
+Given a `--directory` like `/isilon/ottawa-rdc-htds/2021_01/data_20210113` passed to `./loader.rb`, a success log is written to `logs/` named like `isilon-ottawa-rdc-htds-2021_01-data_20210113.txt` and an error log is written to `errors/` named like `isilon-ottawa-rdc-htds-2021_01-data_20210113-errors.txt` (if there are any).
+These will increase in number with every new execution.

 ## Sanity Check